jembi/cameroon-bahmni-config/windows/README.md

 1. Click on Apply button then OK button

 #### Configure Power Management
 This section describes how to leverage the local GPO on the Windows Server to automatically and gracefully shutdown the server when the battery level reaches a capacity of 15%.
 This is critical step to ensure that the Windows machine can shutdown both the VM and itself before running out of battery power.
 This also reduces the risk of facing corrupted files in both systems. __Note__: It is recommended that the battery level of 15% is not changed as the VM could need up to 2min to gracefully shutdown.
+Also, this section indicates the GPO settings that prevent the hard disk from turning off, prevent the system from going to sleep after a period of inactivity and to prevent the system from hibernating.

 ##### Critical battery notification action
 1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Notification Settings*__